mk12/hubspot-html/README.md

-# Spotter
+# HubSpot HTML

-Spotter is a Chrome extension that allows you to upload HTML code to HubSpot articles.
+HubSpot HTML is a Chrome extension that allows you to edit HubSpot articles as HTML.

 ## Installation

 1. Clone the repository.
 2. Go to chrome://extensions in Chrome.
 3. Turn on "Developer mode" and click "Load unpacked".
-4. Choose the folder where you cloned Spotter.
+4. Choose the folder where you cloned HubSpot HTML.

 ## Usage

 1. Visit a HubSpot article editing page (the URL should look like `https://app.hubspot.com/knowledge/####/edit/####`).
-2. Type something in the article.
-One letter is fine.
-You just need to make it save something so the extension can replay the request.
-3. Open DevTools by right-clicking and choosing "Inspect".
-4. Click the Spotter extension icon in the toolbar (it should be orange, not gray).
+2. Click on the HubSpot HTML extension icon in the toolbar (it should be orange, not gray).
-5. Paste in your HTML and click update.
-6. Click "Reload" in the "Reload site?" dialog box.
+3. Edit the HTML in the popup page.
+4. Click "Update Article".

 ## License

+"HubSpot" is an official trademark of HubSpot, Inc. This work is not formally related to, endorsed by, or affiliated with HubSpot, Inc.

 © 2020 Mitchell Kember

-Spotter is available under the MIT License; see LICENSE for details.
+HubSpot HTML is available under the MIT License; see LICENSE for details.